Medicare in Colorado

 By the numbers

 The number of Medicare beneficiaries in Colorado is about in the middle when compared to other states.
-According to statistics from 2015*:
+According to statistics from the Center for Medicare & Medicaid Services in 2018*:

-- Number of Medicare beneficiaries in Colorado enrolled in Medicare Advantage plans: 290,466
+- Number of Medicare beneficiaries in Colorado enrolled in Medicare Advantage or other Medicare health plans: 337,796

-- Number of Medicare beneficiaries in Colorado enrolled in Medicare Part A and/or Part B (not Medicare Advantage): 486,962
+- Number of Medicare beneficiaries in Colorado enrolled in Medicare Part A and/or Part B who don’t have Medicare Advantage plans: 554,077

 If you’re enrolled in Original Medicare, Part A and Part B, you may be interested in knowing that you can add to (or change) your Medicare coverage.
 If you stay with Original Medicare — which doesn’t include prescription drug coverage, except in certain situations — you can enroll in a Medicare Prescription Drug Plan.
 You may also want to consider adding a Medigap (Medicare Supplement) plan, available from private insurance companies (approved by Medicare), to help with Original Medicare out-of-pocket costs like copayments, coinsurance, and deductibles.
 Medicare Supplement insurance is available to those age 65 and older enrolled in Medicare Parts A and B and in some states to those under age 65 eligible for Medicare due to disability or end-stage renal disease.